Zalexanninev15/Zalexanninev15/README.md

 * Year 2024, Part III
 I finally realized that Windows 11 this is complete... 🤬🤬🤬🤬 I'm back on Windows 10, and I never regretted it, almost all the features of Windows 11 were successfully integrated by me into the system, Windows 11 is garbage, so I don’t regret the downgrade.
 The second system I installed KDE neon, because I wanted to move away from the gnome and return to KDE.
 For now, like this, I’m sitting on Windows 10 and KDE neon.
 Yesterday (June 22) I finally decided to close the issue with WSL2, it was cool.
 A full-fledged (or something like that) system I have it, and even on Windows 10.
 Fuck you shitty Windows 11, just fuck you.

+* Summer of 2024.
+My ardor faded, I decided to return to version 11 of a wonderful buggy, but compatible, system.
+So far everything is fine, but mostly thanks to my scripts and third-party tweakers from [my new repository](https://github.com/Zalexanninev15/awesome-windows-tweaks).

 ## 🏆 Trophy